Shobi172/crud_app/README.md

 # CRUD App

  This is a CRUD (Create, Read, Update, Delete) application that allows users to manage users' data.
-It is built using React, Chakra UI, React Router, Axios, and MongoDB.
+It is built using React, Chakra UI, Node, Axios, and MongoDB.

 # Getting Started